TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-lonely-tower.md

 following on east to the city.
 To the south of the road is a small amount of forest before mountains, that continue east of the city.
 To the north west of the moors and to north of the road is a forest.

+#### Chest

+Inside the chest:

+- Silvanus robes and broach
+- 100 gold pieces